+AYES: Supervisors Bohn, Fennell, Wilson, Bass

+NAYS: Supervisors Madrone

+ABSENT: Supervisors

+ABSTAIN: Supervisors

+STATE OF CALIFORNIA ) County of Humboldt )

-I, Kathy Hayes, Clerk of the Board of Supervisors of the County of Humboldt, State of California do hereby certify the foregoing to be a full, true, and correct copy of the original made in the above-titled matter by said Board of Supervisors at a meeting held in Eureka, California as the same now appears of record in my office.
+I, KATHY HAYES, Clerk of the Board of Supervisors, County of Humboldt, State of California, do hereby certify the foregoing to be an original made in the above-entitled matter by said Board of Supervisors at a meeting held in Eureka, California.

-In Witness Whereof, I have hereunto set my hand and affixed the Seal of said Board of Supervisors.
+IN WITNESS WHEREOF, I have hereunto set my hand and affixed the Seal of said Board of Supervisors.